 Thank you and please do not hesitate to contact us.

 CEO, Greater Parkland Regional Chamber of Commerce

 We Are GPR - Help Us to Help You Better

 An Update of Chamber Events and Procedures

-The Chamber staff are working from home as we have closed the physical office space.
+The Chamber staff are working from the office as well as from home.
 Staff are still available via email, and will be working normal business hours (Monday - Friday: 8:30 AM - 4:30 PM).

 We are committing to enhancing our "Shop Local" program to assist local businesses.

 The Chamber Board and staff would like to assure you that we value your membership and all the goods and services that you provide to our community.
 We also understand the considerable stress you are going through, not only as business people, but with your families and friends.
 If we can help in any way, or if you have any thoughts on how we can help you get through these troubling times, please do not hesitate to contact us at: email@example.com or phone CEO, Sarah Parry at: 780-963-4545.

 - Chamber on Tap events have moved online and bottled it up to Chamber in a Bottle.
 Keep an eye out for future event invites

 - Shameless Plug events will be rescheduled via online